When did digital tachographs come in?

 new tachograph regulation (EU) n° 165/2014, coming into force in March 2016, which mandates enhanced features for digital tachograph systems.

-The new generation of smart tachographs will be mandatory on 15 June 2019.
+The new generation of smart tachographs is mandatory as of 15 June 2019.

 remote roadside checks via wireless Dedicated Short Range Communication (DSRC) and